 They examine risks and create rules and strategies until they develop a consistent edge.
 Your best chance of finding an edge in the market is to use strategies and trading risk management to do the same.

 There are no real trading secrets or specific edges that work for everyone.
-There are few things that may be the key to helping you find your own personal edge: Studying risk/reward, testing trades to find the best trading strategies, and learning to manage your own emotions.
+There are few things you can do to help you find your own personal edge: Studying risk/reward, testing trades to find the best trading strategies, and learning to manage your own emotions.

-The official definition of gambling is betting on and playing a game of chance or taking a risky action with hopes of a desired result.
+The official definition of gambling is betting on and playing a game of chance or taking a risky action in hopes of achieving a desired result.
 As there is risk involved, day trading can be considered a risky action.
 It is not, however, considered a game of chance.
-Day traders don't look at it as a game, they look at it as investing.
+Serious day traders don't look at it as a game; they look at it as a career or just serious investing.

 When you look from afar or even compare side by side, it is not hard to see why people believe day trading is just gambling.

-There are a lot of similarities and the way some people trade is basically gambling.
+There are a lot of similarities, and the way many people trade is basically gambling.

 Gambling is designed to be a fun experience, even if you lose a little money.
 There are tons of shiny lights, drinks, and prizes to win.
 Most people probably don't give day trading a fair chance.
 That is perhaps the reason most traders lose money.

 Trading takes a lot more work to get started in.
 Many traders quit at soon as they lose any amount of money.
 Either they thought it would be easier, or they realize they don't want to put the effort in to get better.

 It is not as hard to see the differences for those who have a decent amount of experience with both gambling and day trading.
 However, it can be hard to fully understand the differences between them until you have truly experienced both.

 The verdict is then that day trading is gambling in a way, but then so is any investment that you make.
 Day trading is more like poker in the sense that there is a lot you can learn to get better and a lot more to it than just mere chance.